 Why you move in and out of now

 Having ‘mindful’ moments does not mean you (have to) live mindful all the time.
 In fact, you will soon experience that that is almost impossible to do.
 When you focus on your senses (as many mindfulness exercises invite you to do), you move closer to the here and now.
 The experience of ‘experiencing here and now’ may last for a shorter or longer amount of time.
 After a while, you’ll notice that you have been distracted.
 Unconsciously your attention moved elsewhere, away from the present moment.

 Whenever your attention strays away, your attention moves to other aspects of your being that require your attention the most.
 This happens automatically; it is beyond your control.
 Your attention is drawn to aspects of yourself beyond your consciousness.
-This can be earlier life experiences, with suppressed emotions, feelings or thoughts lying around them.
+This can be earlier experiences, with suppressed emotions, feelings or thoughts lying around them.
 Your system automatically tries to integrate these experiences into the present moment, piece by piece.

 It is also possible that your attention is drawn away because you worry or fret about the future.
 With the fear that lies underneath your worrying, you (un)consciously ‘push’ yourself out of the present moment.
-You probably experience a difficulty to let go of your worries or to relie on the carrying capacity of your body and mind.
+You probably experience a difficulty to let go of your worries or to rely on the carrying capacity of your body and mind.